 At times, due to the weather, children's outdoor time may be extended or shortened to ensure that children are active, engaged and comfortable.
-Teachers will monitor the children's comfort and activity level in the varying weather conditions to determine the length of time children will remain outside.
+Teachers will monitor the children's phyical well being and activity level in the varying weather conditions to determine the length of the outdoor play.
 We also encourages parents to provide child safe sunscreen and sun hat for outdoor play times.
 The staff will assist children to apply sunscreen to the exposed skin areas prior to going outside.